a-oth/seiscomp-macos/README.md

 distributed among several repositories (all forked here).
 Please check the README in the original SeisComP repository (included here as README-ORIGINAL) on how to combine the sources from the different repositories.
 There you can find an example script that you can adapt to the seiscomp-macos case here.
+Note that for marking the difference to the original repositories, they have been slightly renamed (e.g. main --> seiscomp-main-macos).
+However, in order to build SeisComP, they need to be assembled with the naming as in the original version, so when setting up the script to clone the repositories, you should take this into account.
+As noted in the original SeisComP GitHub repository, the software collection is distributed among several repositories (all forked here).

 ## A quick tutorial to compile SeisComP on macOS